|

 barriers are a common experience.
 Even your only weapon is

-bugged (the caltrop bug I mentioned earlier).
-You also seem
+bugged (the nail/caltrop bug mentioned earlier).
+You

-major accomplishment.
+2 is a major accomplishment.

 It appears that Dukes of Hazzard may have been the